This section covers limits on

 AUTO_INCREMENTcolumn but never stored (that is, a value that was generated during an old transaction that was rolled back).

 AUTO_INCREMENTinteger column runs out of values, a subsequent

 INSERToperation returns a duplicate-key error.
 This is general MySQL behavior.

 DELETE FROMdoes not regenerate the table but instead deletes all rows, one by one.

 Cascaded foreign key actions do not activate triggers.

 DB_MIX_ID).
-The server reports error 1005 and refers to error −1 in the error message.
-This restriction applies only to use of the names in uppercase.
+This restriction applies to use of the names in any letter case.

 LOCK TABLESacquires two locks on each table if